alexandrenm/Geospatial-Visualisation-with-R/README.md

 ```
 * xlim() and ylim() redefine the chart limits
 * alpha() gives transparency to the points
+* col="red" gives a red colour to the dots
 * ggtitle() adds a title to the charts
 * and the last bit adjusts the title to the center
 * Points are to large, but 'shape="."' is not working (work in progress)

 ## Authors